The major cases successfully litigated by the Prison Law Office include cases in the following categories:

 Gray v.
 County of Riverside

 In 2011, the Prison Law Office and co-counsel filed a class action lawsuit seeking to remedy cruel and unusual conditions in the Fresno County Jail.
-The suit describes how prisoners have been subjected to violence and denied mental health care and medical treatment for life-threatening illnesses.
-AS of early summer 2014, the parties are attempting to negotiate a consent decree to improve the jail conditions.
+The suit describes how incarcerated people have been subjected to violence and denied mental health care and medical treatment for life-threatening illnesses.

 Disability Rights